Connect with others who understand.

 Steps To Reduce Your Risk of a Heart Attack

-Whether you have normal or high blood pressure, there are steps you can take to reduce your risk of a heart attack.
+Whether you have normal or high blood pressure, you can take steps to help reduce your risk of a heart attack.

 Know Your Numbers

-Regular checkups with your healthcare provider can help you keep track of your blood pressure, cholesterol, and other important health markers.
-You can also monitor your blood pressure at home.
+Regular checkups can help you track your blood pressure, cholesterol, blood sugar, and other health markers.
+You can also ask your healthcare provider whether you should monitor any of these numbers at home.

 Adopt a Heart-Healthy Diet

-Research shows that a Mediterranean diet is linked to better heart health outcomes, including low rates of coronary heart disease, ischemic stroke, and total cardiovascular disease.
+Research shows that following a Mediterranean diet is linked to better heart health, including a lower risk of coronary heart disease, ischemic stroke, and total cardiovascular disease.

 This type of diet focuses on fruits, vegetables, whole grains, lean proteins, and healthy fats.
 Limit saturated fats, trans fats, and sodium (salt).